Respiratory failure in newborns

 It is ovbiously demoralizing that coding of an intervention decreases the reimbursement, but this may be quite difficult to avoid.
 Shortening the period that is ptotential regarded as neonatal might help.

-#10 Updated by Mats Fernström almost 3 years ago
+#10 Updated by Mats Fernström over 3 years ago

 - File TC #408_C604.xlsx added